ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 ## Setting the Custom Properties

-A very powerful feature of creating in Core is custom properties; they allow you to point reference to other objects or other data types, such as strings, numbers, etc.
+A very powerful feature of creating in Core is **Custom Properties**.
+They allow you to point reference to other objects in your game world or other data types.
+Data types include strings, numbers, booleans, etc.

 Thinking ahead before we begin scripting, we need to decide what custom properties we need.